janet-lang/janet/doc/bytecode.md

 expects.
 There are a handful of instruction signatures, which combine the arity and type of the instruction.
-The assembler does not do any typechecking per closure, but does prevent jumping to invalid instructions and failiure to return or error.
+The assembler does not do any typechecking per closure, but does prevent jumping to invalid instructions and failure to return or error.

 ### Notation

 * The $ prefix indicates that a instruction parameter is acting as a virtual register (slot).
-  If a parameter does not have the $ suffix in the description, it is acting as some kind of literal (usually an unisgned integer for indexes, and a signed integer for literal integers).
+  If a parameter does not have the $ suffix in the description, it is acting as some kind of literal (usually an unsigned integer for indexes, and a signed integer for literal integers).

 * Some operators in the description have the suffix 'i' or 'r'.
 These indicate that these operators correspond to integers or real numbers only, respectively.
 All